 Banana trees are unusually sensitive to strong winds, and the large leaves are easily damaged by wind or by hail.
 The leaves tend to rip or shred along the minor veins from the edge of the leaf inward to the midrib.
 This greatly detracts from the beauty of the plant and exposes the sensitive fruit to sunburn.
 Eventually, the damaged leaves will be replaced by new leaves.
 Although, winds stronger than 30 mph will only damage the leaves, winds above 40 mph may cause the pseudostem to break and topple the plant.
 This will not kill the plant, but it will ruin any chances for flower or fruit that year.
 If a storm topples your plant, the best thing to do is to remove the pseudostem below the point of failure.
 New leaves will emerge from the cut end in just a few days.
 Staking the plant may help prevent stem topple during storms, but banana trees should be protected from high winds by planting them in a site protected by a wind break such as a building or a hedge.

-How to Grow Banana Plants in Containers
+How to a Grow Banana Leaf Plant in a Container

 When growing a banana in a container it is best to remember that most banana plants get big quickly, and will require a 15 gallon container or larger.
 Watering is dependent on the size of the plant and the size of the container.
 Young plants in large containers may need to be watered every 2-4 days, but when potbound, a daily drenching will be necessary.

-Banana growers should re-pot their banana plants every 3 years and replace the old soil with a high quality potting mix.
+Growers of potted bananas should re-pot their banana plants every 3 years and replace the old soil with a high quality potting mix.

 How to care for a Banana Plant in the Winter